 Bethel Christian Academy is a private, Christian school located in Parma, Ohio.
 It began as a preschool and daycare center in 1967.
 In 1975, Kindergarten through 6th grade were added and the school was officially founded.
 Seventh grade was added in 2004, and 8th grade in 2005.
 Though the school no longer has a daycare, a Pre-Kindergarten class for 3 year olds was added in 2014.
-Currently, the school consists of Pre-K3 through 8th grade and serves around160 students.
+Currently, the school consists of Pre-K3 through 8th grade and serves nearly 200 students.

 While Bethel Christian Academy is a ministry of Bethel Christian Church, an Assemblies of God church, it does not turn away students because of their religious background.
-The school currently has students from several Protestant denominations as well Catholic, Muslim, and those who do not attend church.
+The school currently has students from several Protestant denominations as well Catholic and those who do not attend church.
 BCA strives to show the love of Christ to everyone without exception.

 Schools International.)
 BCA strives to meet and exceed state standards in every subject while integrating Biblical teaching into daily instruction.

 It is our desire that our students will get a great education, but also develop an "undivided heart" toward the things of God!
 Our school verse is:

 Teach me your way, Lord, that I may rely on your faithfulness; give me an undivided heart, that I may fear your name.
 I will praise you, Lord my God, with all my heart; I will glorify your name forever. - Psalm 86:11-12